LW2904/memoriae/README.md

   - allow adding custom fields
 - Implement users (log-in, registering, ...).
   - facebook and steam auth? local viable and/or needed?
-  - take great care to not break the flow
+  - take care to not break the flow
-  - -> implement 'remember me' functionality
+    - implement 'remember me' functionality